lucasnell/mol_ecol/digest_genome.md

     ## [4051]  22440 CGATCGTTTACCGATCGGT...TCGAAAACGCGATAGTCG seq_4051
     ## [4052]   9275 CGAAAAAAATCGAACGTCC...TGGGATGAGGGATGTCAT seq_4052

-Now I write each `DNAStringSet` object to a fasta file:
+Now I write each `DNAStringSet` object to a compressed fasta file:

 ``` r
 for (enz in chosen_res) {